 Injecting steroids directly inside the keloid tissue, known as an intra-lesional injection, is a commonly used method for treating small keloids.
 This treatment however is only partially effective.
 Triamcinolone acetonide is the most commonly steroid that is used for this purpose.

 Steroid injections are not as effective as we would like them to be and can also be harmful in some situations.
 Dr. Tirgan has researched and published on the efficacy of steroid injections.
 The treatment was found to be effective only in one third of cases, but most importantly the treatment was found to lead to worsening of keloids in 17.3% of patients.
 Click here to download this publication.

-In treating Steroid Sensitive Keloids, the lowest doses of steroids will induce a response, with no need to use high concentration of the steroid.
-On the other hand, in Steroid Resistant Keloids, even the highest doses of steroids will NOT induce a response, however, it will for sure contribute to adverse effects.
-There is a linear relationship between the dose of steroids and the resultant side effects.
+Keloid lesions are either Steroid-Sensitive and respond to this treatment or Steroid-Resistant.
+In treating Steroid-Sensitive Keloids, the lowest doses of steroids will induce a response.
+On the other hand, in Steroid-Resistant Keloids, even the highest doses of steroids will NOT induce a response.
+However, when high doses of steroids are injected into the keloids, the treatment will for sure contribute to adverse effects.
+There is a direct relationship between the dose of steroids and the resultant side effects.

 Repeated steroid injections, especially with high doses will often cause skin atrophy (loss of normal skin tissue) and discoloration and loss of normal skin pigments.
 The image below is an example of skin atrophy in the chest area from repeated steroid injections.
-Please note that this linear keloid has not responded to the treatment and is therefore steroid resistant.
+Also note that this linear keloid has not responded to the treatment.

 Skin Atrophy from Steroid injection